Books Set in Asia: Southern Countries

 After leaving India for the US, Remy was happy to distance himself from his cold mother.
 Years later, he’s now returning to Bombay to adopt a baby.
 His mother is now at the end of her life in a hospital, and is no longer speaking.

 Remy finds himself feeling extremely guilty for not understanding how ill she really was and becomes determined to help her recover.
 But in his mother’s apartment, he finds a photo that sets off the unveiling of family secrets.
-As he’s on the cusp of becoming a parent himself, he’s forced to reevaluate his entire childhood and his relationship to his parents
+As he’s on the cusp of becoming a parent himself, he’s forced to reevaluate his entire childhood and his relationship to his parents.

-If you enjoyed Honor or The Space Between Us by Thrity Umrigar, be sure to add this 2023 release to your TBR list!
+If you enjoyed Honor or The Space Between Us by Thrity Umrigar, be sure to add this highly-rated release to your TBR list!
 This mother-and-son story is said to be a much-needed reminder that forgiveness comes from empathy for others.

 Author Thrity Umrigar was born in Mumbai, India, and moved to the US when she was 21.